NeuroTechSC/neurotechML/README.md

 | train_u (4)                 | 638       |
 | train_o (5)                 | 635       |

+### Training Data Considerations

+It is important to note that the actual recordings included in the dataset are much longer than necessary for an effective ML model.
+However, by generating smaller training example segments, we can still derive useful insights and train a competent model.

 ### Final Training Data
 | Python Code              | Shape             |
 |--------------------------|-------------------|
 | X_train.shape            | (3676, 4, 10)     |
 | y_train.shape            | (3676,)           |

-## Data Processing Analysis
-### Overview

-The dataset contains only 53 recordings in total, which is not ideal for training a robust machine learning model.
-This limitation is particularly pronounced for the 'b' phoneme, which is represented by only 9 recordings.
-The reduced data quality is a result of issues during the data collection process.

-### Methodology

-To make the most of the available data, we created datasets with varying sizes and steps.
-These ranged from larger size/step combinations (100, 100) to smaller ones (10, 5).
-In our analysis, we opted for the smaller size/step combination, as it provides the following benefits:

-1. **More training examples:** By breaking down the available data into smaller units, we can increase the number of training examples that are created from the same dataset.
-2. **Faster model response time:** Using smaller size/step datasets allows the ML model to have a quicker response time when it is integrated into a real-time application.

-### Considerations

-It is important to note that the actual recordings included in the dataset are much longer than necessary for an effective ML model.
-However, by generating smaller training example segments, we can still derive useful insights and train a competent model.

 ### Conclusion